Skip to main content

 Where rules are stored

 Rules are stored in the Rippletide backend, not in local files.
-The manage-rule.sh hook script handles all CRUD operations:
+The manage-rule.sh hook script handles all CRUD operations: After any change, the Context Graph is rebuilt automatically so the updated rules are used in future queries.

 Examples